liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 front-end security layer.

 <!-- I don't understand the second half of the last sentence in the paragraph
 above.
-I might have messed up the intent. -Russ -->
+I might have messed up the intent.
+Russ -->

 Liferay's API follows a Service Oriented Architecture [(SOA)](http://en.wikipedia.org/wiki/Service-oriented_architecture).
 The API